Ehrhart quasi-polynomials and parallel translations: Reciprocity in maximal regions

 \begin{proof} Let $\bm v \in \mathbb R^d$ such that $[\bm v] \in C$.
 Then $\bm v \not \in H$ for any $H \in \A_P$, which implies that the cone $\mathcal C_P+(\bm v,0)$ has no lattice points in its boundary.
 Thus by Proposition \ref{prop5.1} we have

 Since $\TL_{P,C}$ and $\TL_{P,-C}$ are quasi-polynomials on $\mathbb Z_{\geq 0}$, this implies the desired equality. \end{proof}

 The above reciprocity has a special meaning for centrally symmetric polytopes.
-Looking quasi-polynomials $\TL_{Q,F_i}$ in Example \ref{ex:4.2}, one may notice that each constituent is a polynomial in $t^2$.
+Looking at the quasi-polynomials $\TL_{Q,F_i}$ in Example \ref{ex:4.2}, one may notice that each constituent is a polynomial in $t^2$.
 In other words, the linear term $t$ vanishes.
 We explain that this has a reason.
-We first remind the following obvious fact.
+We first remind the following easy fact.

-\begin{lemma} Let $P \subset \mathbb R^d$ be a rational polytope with $-P=P+\bm u$ for some $\bm u \in \mathbb Z^d$.
+\begin{lemma} Let $P \subset \mathbb R^d$ be a rational polytope with $-P=P+\intvec$ for some $\intvec \in \mathbb Z^d$.
 Then $\TL_{P,\bm v}(t)=\TL_{P,-\bm v}(t)$ for any $\bm v \in \mathbb R^d$ and $t \in \mathbb Z_{\geq 0}$. \end{lemma}